alitele/alitele/README.md

 - 👀 I’m interested in learning and applying advance and latest tools and techniques to boost my programming skills.
 - 🌱 I’m currently learning kotlin thats the future.
 - 💞️ I’m looking to collaborate on open source kotlin apps and plugins to help and improve their solution.
-- 📫 React me via slack email coderbin.tech@gmail.com
+- 📫 Reach out to me via slack email coderbin.tech@gmail.com

 <!---
 alitele/alitele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.